Click the above link to view Word documents for all the handouts and the Instructor Manual for this chapter.

 Have students brainstorm five things they want to do, be and have.
 In small groups, have students share their ideas with others.
 This exercise could also be done as an introduction to the lifeline exercise which follows below.

 Give students 11X14 sheets of paper.
-Have them turn it sideways and write their birth date to the far left and their date of death to the far right and connect the dates with a line.
-Students will be surprised that the instructor is asking for their date of death, but remind them that it all depends on factors discussed in the health chapter: good nutrition, exercise, avoiding drugs and alcohol and even wearing their seat belts.
-Remind them that we are supposed to live for 100 years.
-So I calculate my date of death as my birth date plus 100 years or beyond.
-Encourage students to do the same.
+Have them turn it sideways and write their birth date to the far left and their birthdate plus 100 years to the far right and connect the dates with a line.
+Students could expect to live to be 100 years old.
+It all depends on factors such as good nutrition, exercise, avoiding drugs and alcohol and even wearing their seat belts.

 Next have them locate today’s date on the line.
 Since many students are around 20, have them put today’s date on the first fifth of the line.
 This helps them to see what a long life they still have to live.
 Then ask them to write in significant dates from the past such as graduating from high school or getting a driver’s license, etc. Next, ask them to write in the date they will graduate from college and enter their ideal occupation.
 Ask them to write in some activities after retirement.
 Sum up the exercise by asking students to write down at least 3 things they have learned.
 Usually they remark on how short their lives have been and how many opportunities are down the road of life.